All images © Yashica

 For some reason, late 2017 saw a number of film photography-related crowdfunding campaigns come onto my radar.

-A lot of people have called the project pointless (and worse).
-Others have asked who is even backing it, and labelled those mysterious folks who have as idiots.
+A lot of people called the project pointless (and worse).
+Others asked who was even backing it, and labelled those mysterious folks who did as idiots.

 I don’t really have the energy or desire to argue that I’m not an idiot.

-What I want to do instead is put my hand up as someone who backed the Yashica Kickstarter, talk about what I like about the concept, and why I’m looking forward to receiving the camera.
+What I want to do instead is put my hand up as someone who backed the Yashica Kickstarter and talk about what I liked about the concept.
+Before I received the actual camera, that was.

 What exactly is the Yashica digiFilm camera?

-The Yashica digiFilm camera – officially known as the Yashica Y35 – aims to bring some of the film photography experience to a digital medium.
+The Yashica digiFilm camera – officially known as the Yashica Y35 – aimed to bring some of the film photography experience to a digital medium.

 Bear with me.

-Instead of actual film, the camera comes with a number of removable digiFilm cartridges, with each one determining how your photographs will look.
+Instead of actual film, the camera came with a number of removable digiFilm cartridges, with each one determining how your photographs will look.

-You could think of this as the digital equivalent of loading film into an analogue camera.
+You could think of this as a digital equivalent of loading film into an analogue camera.
 Load monochrome film and you’re shooting monochrome photographs only, obviously.